udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/hide-sorting-in-excel-filter.md

 ---
 layout: post
 title: Hide sorting in excel filter in Angular Grid component | Syncfusion
-description: Learn here all about Hide sorting in excel filter in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Hide sorting in excel filter in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Hide sorting in excel filter
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Hide sorting in excel filter in Angular Grid component